himazawa/himazawa.github.io/posts/zimaos-casaos-rce/index.md

 ### Arbitrary file read
 This UI has 3 main features:

-- The `App Store` that basically let's you download apps that run in Docker via `docker-compose` files (more on this later).
+- The `App Store` that basically let you download apps that run in Docker via `docker-compose` files (more on this later).

 - The `Files` app that allows you to navigate the filesystem (only partially)